fhoeben/hsac-fitnesse-fixtures/README.txt

 To start Fitnesse: have the IDE execute 'mvn compile exec:exec'.
 The port used by Fitnesse can be controlled by changing the fitnesse.port property's value in pom.xml.
 Fitnesse will be available at http://localhost:<fitnesse.port>/, example usage of the symbols and fixtures can be seen in http://localhost:<fitnesse.port>/HsacExamples.

-To debug a fixture used in a Fitnesse page: change the @Name annotation's value to contain page name in nl.hsac.fitnesse.fixture.FixtureDebugTest, then just debug this test.
+To debug a fixture used in a Fitnesse page: change the @Suite annotation's value to contain page name in nl.hsac.fitnesse.fixture.FixtureDebugTest, then just debug this test.